-I am the Executive Director of Sigma Lambda Beta International Fraternity, Inc, and the President of the board of Euvalcree.
-I hold a B.A. from University of Oregon, a Masters from Santa Clara University, and a Doctorate in Education from the University of San Francisco.
+I am the Executive Director of Kappa Delta Rho National Fraternity and the President of the board of Euvalcree.
+I hold a B.A. from University of Oregon, a Master’s from Santa Clara University, and a Doctorate in Education from the University of San Francisco.
 I have had the opportunity to “experience the world” through my consultancy work in higher education, taking me to countries like Saudi Arabia, England, Poland, Germany, and others!
 I was a recipient for the Fraternity Chairman’s Medal for Excellence this past year.
-Sigma Lambda Beta, founded 35 years ago, is the largest Latino-based multicultural collegiate Greek-letter organization with membership on 110 campuses from coast-to-coast.
+Kappa Delta Rho National Fraternity, founded 35 years ago, is the largest Latino-based multicultural collegiate Greek-letter organization with membership on 110 campuses from coast-to-coast.
 Utilizing my extensive and profound knowledge and experience, I advocate for, guide, mentor, and council our collegiate community to enhance outcomes at all levels.

 I am filled with personal joy when I am able to provide access to the university environment and being able to mentor young Latino professionals.
 I am passionate about service to my community, of which Euvalcree is very much a part of.
 We provide a level of engagement and service in Eastern Oregon that is unmatched anywhere in Oregon.
 Even though I am located in Iowa, I support Euvalcree’s Executive Director and, through him, the staff and programs.